-Just as difficult as having conversations with your employer (LINK) and spouse (LINK) may be, even more difficult may be having that all important, but necessary conversation with your children.
+Just as difficult as having conversations with your employer and spouse may be even more difficult than having that all-important, but necessary conversation with your children.
 It may be tempting to sugar-coat the truth, or even avoid the conversation entirely, however children are incredibly perceptive, and depending on their age and developmental level, they may view your decision to share the incomplete truth with frustration, as just another symptom of your struggle with addiction.

 Make the choice to end all attempts to hide or deceive.
 It is time to be open about your addiction, and your children deserve the chance to express themselves freely about how they have been affected, even if they don’t yet have the language.